MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rowrankfunction.md

 ## Returns

-The function returns the row rank of the current row as a value of type `long`.
+Returns the row rank of the current row as a value of type `long`.

 ## Example